viv-visw/my-portfolio/Tutorial - Transformer (LLM)/The Transformer Model/How to use Transformers for Translation.md

 * In the worst cases, a model might hallucinate memorized information that has nothing to do with the data it’s currently processing.

 ## Further Reading

 Congratulations on successfully translating English to Spanish sentences using the Transformer model!

-If you are still curious about Transformers and would like to learn more about these models, check out the [How Do Transformers Work?](Important%20Concepts.md) section.
+Check out the [How Do Transformers Work?](Important%20Concepts.md) section if you are still curious about Transformers and would like to learn more about these models.